 Joint Master of Public Health and Juris Doctor or Master of Laws Degree Programs and Joint Graduate Public Health Certificate and Juris Doctor or Master of Law Programs

 Program Contact J. Teitelbaum

-JD students are required to focus their studies exclusively to the first-year curriculum.
-Applicants to the joint law–public health degree/certificate program may apply for admission to SPH at the same time they apply to GW Law School or after admission to the Law School.
-JD candidates who do not apply concurrently to the Law School and SPH are encouraged to file the MPH or certificate application by the spring semester of their first year of law studies.
-LLM candidates are encouraged to apply to SPH at the time they apply to the Law School or during their first semester on campus.
+Applicants to joint programs may apply for admission to SPH at the same time they apply to the Law School or after admission to the Law School.
+JD candidates who do not apply to both schools simultaneously are encouraged to apply for the MPH degree or certificate program by the end of March of their first year of law school.
+LLM candidates are encouraged to apply to SPH when they apply to the Law School or during their first semester of study.

-Applicants to the joint law-public health program must complete the application processes for both the Law School (JD or LLM) and for the Milken Institute School of Public Health (MPH or certificate).
-Admission to the joint degree program requires admissions acceptances from both Schools.
-However, because admission to each School is separate and distinct, applicants who are accepted by one School but not the other are free to enroll in the School to which they have been accepted.
+Applicants to a joint program must complete the application processes for both the Law School (JD or LLM degree) and for the School of Public Health (MPH degree or certificate).
+Admission to the joint degree program requires admission to both schools.
+However, because admission to each school is separate and distinct, applicants who are accepted by one school but not the other are free to enroll in the school to which they have been accepted.

 The course of study for the M.P.H. degree consists of 45 credits in one of several focus areas, including a supervised practicum.
 Because the Milken Institute SPH accepts 8 Law School credits toward completion of the M.P.H. degree, juris doctor (J.D.) and master of laws (LL.M.) students need only complete 37 credits of coursework through SPH to obtain an M.P.H. degree.